quiltdata/quilt/README.md

 # Known Issues
 - `Python 3.6` - Install fails due to missing HDF5 dependencies.
 Try Python 3.5.
 For example if you're using Anaconda, create a 3.5 environment: `conda create -n ENV python=3.5`.
+-  `quilt/test/build.yml` relies on pickle and is therefore not compatible between Python 2 and Python 3.

 # Quick Start
 1. Open Terminal